2025-26 Academic Year “Full Tuition”: $13,400*

 The IDEA School is accessible to ALL families, regardless of income.
 In order to ensure 100% equity, accessibility, and inclusion, we utilize “Flex Tuition.”

-Below is a chart showing our Flex Tuition levels for the 2025-26 school year.
+Below the application is a chart showing our Flex Tuition levels for the 2025-26 school year.
 Look for the column that matches your Household size, then the Flex Tuition Tier in which your Household Income falls.
-The final column is the range within which your monthly out-of-pocket Flex Tuition will fall!
+The final column is the range within which your monthly out-of-pocket Flex Tuition will fall.
 No family whose household income is below 185% of the Federal Poverty Level (Tier 1) pays any out-of-pocket tuition, so long as you apply to the School Tuition Organizations (STOs) listed below.

 Flex Tuition Tier | HH Income, Family of 2 | HH Income, Family of 3 | HH Income, Family of 4 | HH Income, Family of 5 | HH Income, Family of 6 or more |